ImgBotApp/InternetNL/detail/web/tls/cert-trust/verdict/good_en.md

-The certificate chain is complete and signed by a trusted root CA.
+The trust chain of your website certificate is complete and signed by a trusted root certificate authority.